dribnet/acute/README.md

 Currently there is just a port of the [angular tutorial](http://docs.angularjs.org/tutorial/).
 This version of the tutorial also replaces all json files with edn files so that all [phone data](public/phones/) is provided by clojurescript container classes.
 This demo can also be [viewed online](http://dribnet.github.com/acute/public/).

+Note: This is just a proof of concept implementation.
+See [clang](https://github.com/pangloss/clang/) for a more thought out approach.

 ## Usage

 ```